 Whether your looking for a flagship smartphone, a more affordable mobile or an over-sized phablet there is a Windows Phone out there for you.
 We've reviewed all the Windows Phone smartphones released and put together a list of the 6 best devices in the world today.

-The Nokia Lumia 1520 is the most powerful Windows Phone device on the planet right now.
-It's the first Windows Phone to come with a quad-core processor, a feat only made possible thanks to the release of Windows Phone 8.1.
+The Nokia Lumia 1520 is a hugely powerful Windows Phone device and the only phablet on this list, so those looking for a large display should look no further.
+It has a quad-core processor, which is a feat only made possible thanks to the release of Windows Phone 8.1.

 Nokia's Lumia 1520 has an impressive 20 mega-pixel Pureview camera with optical-image stabilisation (OIS), 32GB of on-board memory and supports 4G, 3G, WiFi, NFC and Bluetooth.
 It's also pretty slim and lightweight (8.7mm and 209g respectively) for its size, but phablets by design arn't the most portable mobile devices around.

-Many of our readers might be surprised to see Nokia's most recent and current flagship smartphone coming in second place.
+Many of our readers to see Nokia's Lumia 1020 coming in fifth place on our list.
 Especially considering the media attention its stunning 41 mega-pixel Pureview camera has attracted.
 Don't get us wrong anyone looking for a smartphone with a great camera should look no further than the Lumia 1020.